hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol07.md

   </figure>

   Answer:
-  - software-defined segmentation that uses SGTs and allows administrators to quickly scale and enforce policies across the network: Cisco TrustSec
+  - software-defined segmentation that uses SGTs and allows administrators to quickly scale and enforce policies across the network: Cisco TrustSec (C)
-  - rapidly collects and analyzes NetFlow and telemetry data to deliver in-depth visibility and understanding of network traffic: Cisco Stealthwatch
+  - rapidly collects and analyzes NetFlow and telemetry data to deliver in-depth visibility and understanding of network traffic: Cisco Stealthwatch (A)
-  - secure Internet gateway in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using DNS: Cisco Umbrella
+  - secure Internet gateway in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using DNS: Cisco Umbrella (D)
-  - obtains contextual identity and profiles for all the users and devices connected on a network: Cisco ISE
+  - obtains contextual identity and profiles for all the users and devices connected on a network: Cisco ISE (B)

 - <span style="color: #008888; font-weight: bold;">Question 39</span>